-Among picnics on the battlefield the déjeuner sur l’herbe in The Three Musketeers sets the pattern for sardonic humor.
-It’s meant as yet another instance of the Musketeers’ bravado, but Alexandre Dumas and Auguste Maquet (his co-author) add comic relief to the serious Siege of La Rochelle, and the Musketeers urgency for adventure.
+Among battlefield picnics, The Three Musketeers sets the pattern for sardonic humor.
+It’s meant as yet another instance of the Musketeers’ bravado.
+Still, Alexandre Dumas and Auguste Maquet (his co-author) add comic relief to the serious Siege of La Rochelle and the Musketeers’ urgency for adventure.

-During a lull in battle, Athos incredulously makes a bet that he, d’Artagnan, Porthos, and Aramis will have a successful dejeuner sur l’herbe in the Bastion Saint Gervais.
-Of course this is meant to be ironic, for the bastion is in a hotly contested no mans’ land, and it’s Athos’ whacky idea of a “safe” place to conduct a sensitive discussion away from Cardinal Richelieu’s spies.
-(Dumas and Maquet maintain the distinction that a déjeuner sur l’herbe is outdoors and a pique-nique is indoors).
+During a lull in the battle, Athos incredulously bets that he, D’Artagnan, Porthos, and Aramis will have a successful dejeuner sur l’herbe in the Bastion Saint Gervais.
+Of course, this is meant to be ironic, for the bastion is in a hotly contested no-mans’ land, and it’s Athos’ whacky idea of a “safe” place to conduct a sensitive discussion away from Cardinal Richelieu’s spies.
+(Dumas and Maquet distinguish that a déjeuner sur l’herbe is outdoors and a pique-nique is indoors).

-Grimaud, Athos’ servant, lugs a heavy basket, panier, of cutlets and chicken, bread and wine (lots of it).
+Grimaud, Athos’ servant, lugs a heavy basket, pannier, packed with cutlets and chicken, bread, and bottles of wine (lots of it).
 When he’s finished laying a cloth on the earthen floor, the Musketeers sit with legs crossed like Turks or tailors.
-Though the tower is permeated with the smell of the twelve decomposing soldiers, the Musketeers are undeterred from feasting.
+Though the tower is permeated with the twelve decomposing soldiers’ smell, the Musketeers are undeterred from feasting.

 Featured Image: Jean Achille Pouget.
 The picnic at Bastion Saint-Gervais.
-Pouget takes the liberty of having the quartet is shown here at their déjeuner sur l’herbe, though in fact Dumas has it inside of the tower—and there is no grass.
+Pouget takes the liberty of having the quartet shown here at their déjeuner sur l’herbe, though in fact, Dumas has it inside the tower—and there is no grass.
 And they are not sitting like Turks or tailors.

 PS: The Siege of La Rochelle in 1627/28 ended when King Louis III, a Catholic, defeated the French Huguenots.